sts10/sts10.github.io/_posts/2020-09-08-exploring-age-and-rage.markdown

 ## Installation

+To install rage, there are a couple options listed in the [README on Github](https://github.com/str4d/rage#installation).

-Since I have an up-to-date version of the Rust language installed (1.46), I installed rage by running `cargo install rage`.
-There are other options listed in the [README on Github](https://github.com/str4d/rage#installation).
+Since I have an up-to-date version of the Rust language [installed](https://www.rust-lang.org/tools/install) (1.46), I installed rage by running `cargo install rage`.

-## Encrypting a file with a passphrase
+## Using rage to encrypt a file with a passphrase

 Let's say we have a file called secrets.txt that we want to encrypt, such that only someone who knows a certain passphrase can decrypt it.
 We could just run: